-Clearly, all correspondence in the manufacturer's files between the CPSC and the manufacturer concerning section 15 and 37 reports and any subsequent corrective actions is discoverable.
-This is true even if much of this information in the CPSC's file cannot be disclosed by the CPSC under FOIA because it contains business confidential information.
-The information that is produced in litigation, depending on the court, could be admissible in a trial or at least be used by the plaintiff's expert to opine about defect and causation and other aspects of the plaintiff's case.
+Clearly, all correspondence in the manufacturer's files between the CPSC and the manufacturer who reports under section 15 and 37 and concerning any subsequent corrective actions is discoverable.
+This is true even if much of this information in the CPSC's file is not discoverable under the Freedom of Information Act to the extent it contains business confidential information.
+The information that is produced, depending on the court, could be admissible in a trial or at least be used by the plaintiff's expert to opine about defect and causation and other aspects of the plaintiff's case.